FOREX-Dollar near 3-week low as it falls prey to dovish Fed

 Philip Marey, strategist at Rabobank.

-50 percent retracement of its decline from late Feb to Apr.
-16
+retracement of its decline from late Feb to Apr.
+16 and a 61.8

-and a 61.8 percent of its decline from the March 27 peak to the
+percent of its decline from the March 27 peak to the same low.

 A break of that level could bring into focus a band of